Albert Finney: 1956–1962: Early career

-Tom Jones
+1963–1977

 Finney starred in the Academy Award-winning 1963 film Tom Jones, directed by Richardson and written by Osborne.
-The success of Tom Jones saw British exhibitors vote Finney the ninth most popular star at the box office in 1963.
-Finney received 10% of the films earnings, which made him over $1 million.
+Due to the success of Tom Jones, British exhibitors voted Finney the ninth most popular film actor in 1963.
+Finney received 10% of the film's earnings, which made him over $1 million.

-Finney followed this with a small part in ensemble war movie The Victors (1963), which was not a success.
+Finney followed this with a small part in ensemble war film The Victors (1963), which was a box-office failure.
 He then made his Broadway debut in Luther in 1963.
 When that run ended he decided to take a year off and sail around the world.
 "People told me to cash in on my success while I was hot," he later said.
 "I'd been acting for about eight years and had only had one vacation ...
 Captain Cook had been a hero of mine when I was a kid, and I thought it would be exciting to go to some of the places in the Pacific where he'd been."

-The success of Tom Jones enabled Finney to produce his next film, Night Must Fall, in 1964, which he also starred in and which was directed by Reisz.
-A remake of the classic 1937 film of the same title, the film was a flop and Finney's performance received poor reviews.
+The success of Tom Jones enabled Finney to produce his next film, Night Must Fall, in 1964, which he also featured in and which was directed by Reisz.
+A remake of the classic 1937 film of the same title, the film was a failure and Finney's performance received poor reviews.